jmonrods/eistoolbox/README.md

 eistoolbox is a toolbox for MATLAB(R) used for batch fitting Electrochemical Impedance Spectroscopy (EIS) data to equivalent circuit models.

-The goal is to calculate the optimal circuit elements using standard minimization functions, such as the complex nonlinear least-squares method.
+The goal is to calculate the optimal circuit elements using constrained optimization functions, such as the complex nonlinear least-squares method.
 After obtaining the best fit, the toolbox also estimates the chi-square Goodness-of-Fit.
 This parameter describes how well the fitted data adjusts to the original measured data.

-The toolbox is currently under active development.

 ## Instructions